Veykril/GFXFileManager/README.md

 This is a rust dll wrapper for the GFXFileManager.dll that is used by Silkroad Online for working with their pk2-container file format.

-Made available thanks to[Florian0's research](https://github.com/florian0/GFXFileManager)
+Made available thanks to [Florian0's research](https://github.com/florian0/GFXFileManager)

 ## Work in progress